 While these ‘main players’ certainly adapt, the question is “were they too late to the game?”.
 Gender identity discrimination is a prime example of how Canadian legislation, despite its evolutionary attributes, is not always as current as we would hope.
 The changes made to the Ontario Human Rights Code, R.S.O.
-1990, c.19 (the “Code”), which were approved in January of 2014 and released in April of 2014, however, are a step in the right direction.
+1990, c.19 (the “Code”), which was approved in January of 2014 and released in April of 2014, however, is a step in the right direction.

 Defining Gender Identity

 Under the new provisions of the Code, gender identity is defined as “each person’s internal and individual experience of gender.
 It is their sense of being a woman, a man, both, neither, or anywhere along the gender spectrum.
 A person’s gender identity may be the same as or different from their birth-assigned sex.
 Gender identity is fundamentally different from a person’s sexual orientation.”